 Spacious three-bedroom home in great location

-Amazing value – five-minute walk to cafes and transport
+Amazing value – a five-minute walk to cafes and transport

 While headline #1 speaks about the features of the house, it’s not telling the reader what the benefits are; it’s leaving them to do the hard graft and find out why they want to buy this house.

 My tip is to write a headline and then ask yourself ‘so what?’
 In this case, ‘spacious three-bedroom home’ – so what?
 So, there’s room for families, guests and you’re not all on top of each other.
 Maybe ‘Enough room for all the family and guests too’ would be better?
 Also ‘great location’ – so what?
 ‘Close to the train station’ answers this more succinctly.

 Headline #2, however, does speak of the benefits.
 Amazing value tells them that they’ll be getting a great deal and, it gives the location rather than a general idea that you could attach to any home.

 Play around with your headlines and ask yourself ‘so what?’
 Sometimes the headlines come fast and furious; at other times they are slow to form.
 Ask family and friends for ideas, write them all down, scribble some out and play around until you nail your headline.

 Craft your description to your house buying audience

 When it comes to writing your house description, think carefully about the words you use.
 To whom are your words aimed?
 A common mistake I see is when a vendor chooses to describe their home as ‘unique’.